-- Management of relapses by limiting the frequency and severity of the attacks.
+- management of relapses by limiting the frequency and severity of the attacks

-- Treatment of the symptoms associated with MS.
+- treatment of the symptoms associated with MS

 MS can cause several symptoms, ranging in severity.
-Your doctor will treat these individually using a combination of medications, physical therapy, and rehabilitation.
+A doctor will treat these symptoms individually using a combination of medications, physical therapy, and rehabilitation.

 Along with the usual health benefits, such as a lower risk of cardiovascular disease, staying active can help you function better with MS.

 Other benefits of exercise include:

 - increased participation in social activities